sajadmosaybi/YOCTO_Project/Readme.md

-# Adding a Package to Yocto Project Image (Method 1)
+# Adding a Package to Yocto Project Image

 This guide explains how to include a package directly in your Yocto Project image using the `IMAGE_INSTALL` variable.